-“This has been a tremendously successful day for me,” said Allison.
+“This has been a tremendously successful day for me,” said Allison on signing day.
 “I’m delighted we came to a quick agreement with QPR.
 Rodney is a great character and a cockney.
 That means there will be two cockneys at Maine Road – him and me.
 We can keep each other company.”

-Yet he was joining a squad of largely tough northerners with a tremendous work ethic.
+Yet he was joining a close group of players with a tremendous work ethic.
 They played as a team and despite the talent at the club, there were no superstars, and everyone got on well together.
-It was an ageing side, but they certainly had on last hurrah in them and a desire to prove the critics wrong by landing the league championship for a second time in just four years.
+It was an ageing side, but they certainly had on last hurrah in them and a desire to prove the critics wrong by landing the league championship again..

-The Blues had topped the division through hard work, though there were plenty of match winners in the team.
-Neil Young was a gifted playmaker with a cultured left peg and Tony Towers had broken into the side and was having a fantastic season – many felt it was City’s title to lose and, in that respect, Allison was taking a spectacular gamble.
+City had topped the division through sheer hard work and determination - not that there weren't plenty of match winners in the team.
+Neil Young had faded from the first team but Tony Towers had broken into the side and was having a fantastic season – many felt it was City’s title to lose and, in that respect, Allison was taking a spectacular gamble.

 The irony was, City had nearly signed Marsh before the start of the season for a fee of £154,000 – had he enjoyed a pre-season with his team-mates, learned how they played and the team understand better how he played and could fit into the side, things may have been very different.